ava-labs/avalanche-docs/docs/tooling/avalanche-cli.md

 ### Subnet Change Owner

-The `blockchain changeOwner` changes the owner of the deployed Subnet.
+The `blockchain changeOwner` changes the owner of the deployed Blockchain.

-This command currently only works on Subnets deployed to Devnet, Fuji or Mainnet.
+This command currently only works on Blockchains deployed to Devnet, Fuji or Mainnet.

 **Usage:**